Valentine’s Day Tea Party: a mother daughter tea party with a craft, menu ideas, recipes, decor, and a Valentien’s Day dessert table.

 For the table I used a simple runner and some white orchids and heart shaped candles.
 I used my pink depression glass tea cups for everyone, and lots of pink serving pieces.

 Of course every tea party demands some tea.
-I found this fun idea at Party Frosting to add hearts to the sugar cubes, with a simple edible food marker.
+I added hearts to the sugar cubes, with a simple edible food marker.
 Such a sweet little detail and so easy.

 For the little girls I made pink hot chocolate.